Planning Committee - Thursday, 5 September 2024 7:00 pm

 31 Devonshire Road

-The proposed development will replace the existing 1.93 metre deep single storey rear outrigger and infill the full rear lightwell, to form a wraparound L-shaped extension.
-The extension will have a tiled pitched roof with a rear brick slip parapet wall and a pitched part glazed, part tiled roof to the side.
+The extension would have a pitched roof, with a rear brick slip parapet wall and a pitched part structural glazed, part tiled roof to the side.
+It would have two large glazed rear doors and two rear drainpipes.